hasanzadekhalil/AutomatedMailServer/README.md

 Author
 ===
-This project was made by Khalil Hasanzade with helping Mailu Docker.
+This project was made by Khalil Hasanzade with helping Mailu Docker Image.

 Automated Mail Server
 ====